robobluebird/ruby-lofi/README.md

 A note: Why are `ruby-lofi` and `lofi` both repos?
 Well, `lofi` is the history of the project but I somehow managed to bork it by making it 150 MB in size on accident.
 I'm sure this is a simple git fix but I was rushing to get ready for presenting it so I just created a new repo :) Use this one, `ruby-lofi`!

+A second note: Arduino Nanos remaining: 3 (send me a track to claim one!)

 ## To run this app:

 You must have `sox` installed.
 Checkout out `http://sox.sourceforge.net/` to install it.
 (If you have a mac you can run `brew install sox`!)
 This handles taking our audio data and turning it into sound!
 I apologize for the dependency, maybe in the future it can be removed...